 I have 2 banks and set up online banking for both.
 If you can, have a separate (1) bank account and (2) credit card for just work expenses and incomes – this makes separating personal and business expenses during tax season easier.
 Online banking is the best tool to receive payment from within Malaysia, in my opinion.
 Always log in and check whether you have received payment – sometimes people scam you by claiming they have made the deposit, but they haven’t.
 Pictures of bank slips can be forged as well.

 What I heard is you need a current account rather than a savings account.
 Current accounts allow you to write cheques.
-Personally, I have never needed to write cheques, so I don’t actually bother with current accounts and just use a savings account.
+Personally, I have never needed to write cheques, so I don’t actually bother with current accounts and just use a savings account (link to a financial platform comparing different savings accounts in Malaysia).
 If you know more information about this, please add in comments.

 You usually need a ‘referral’ from someone else in order to open a business current account.
 If you don’t have a referral, I’ve also seen some banks offering non-referral current accounts.